sunningilyA7/sunningilyA7/README.md

 ### 👋 Talk is cheap.
 Show me the code  - Linus Torvalds

+Some self-righteous perceptions actually lead us into pitfalls.

 - 🌱 I’m currently learning AI, LLM
 - 👯 I’m looking to collaborate on AI, LLM
 - 💬 Ask me about studying in CMU